MicrosoftDocs/powerquery-docs/powerquery-docs/providing-user-documentation.md

 ## Article location and format

 Your article should be made available on GitHub under the Connectors folder in the Power Query docs repo: <https://github.com/MicrosoftDocs/powerquery-docs/tree/master/powerquery-docs/Connectors>.
-Ensure you also add a link to your article in the [list of connectors](./connectors/index.md) referencing the correct logo image uploaded to ```/Connectors/media/index```.
+Ensure that you also add a link to your article in the [list of connectors](./connectors/index.md) referencing the correct logo image uploaded to `/Connectors/media/index` folder.
 Certified connectors will only be available under **Power BI (Datasets)**.

 See the [Microsoft Docs contributor guide](/contribute/) on how you can contribute to our repo.